 The downside of CVT vehicles is a lack of perceived acceleration, as if the gearbox is slipping.
 The engine does not seem to respond quickly to commands from the right foot.
 Also, as most engines, especially sixteen valve ones, have their torque peak at around 4000 rpm, most CVT vehicle owners will not be getting maximum acceleration.
 It is possible that since CVT gearboxes will not rev high due to using high gear ratios, in cases of hard pressing on the accelerator, there might be overfueling since the engine stays longer at a lower rpm.
 This could lead to carbon deposits, and possible engine knocking later (as in the case of the Latio above).
 The belt tension could be considerably higher, than say, if more rpm is allowed, which allows the acceleration phase to be over sooner.
 It's like, if you ride on a bicycle, but if you choose too high a gear, not only do you feel more physical stress, use more energy, take longer to accelerate, but your chain is more likely to break.
 In such instances, it is better to select a lower gear, cycle a few more turns and get to a higher speed sooner, at which you can select a very high gear ratio and cruise comfortably.

 The Surbo will bring the torque peak down to just 3300 rpm (versus the usual 4000 rpm for non-turbo engines), according to the dyno tests.
-The torque will be greater too.
+The torque and horsepower (dyno test) will be greater too, at all engine speeds.
 It will give you a new driving experience.
 Contact us to put a Surbo on your car.

 Watch the video above showing how an engine revs with Surbo.
 Or watch it in conjunction with the How it works page.